stardot/beebem-windows/README.md

 The "Set this macro as an environment variable in the build environment" option does not need to be ticked.

+### Instructions for people who only need Windows 10 compatibility

+If you don't mind targeting Windows 10, you may attempt the following unsupported steps.
+The advantage of doing this is that you don't need to install anything apart from Visual Studio 2019; the disadvantage is that the EXE will only support Windows 10, and the installer and distribution aren't supported.

+Firstly, ensure `C++ MFC for latest v142 build tools (x86 & x64)` is installed.

+1. Allow Visual Studio to retarget projects to v141_xp
+2. Get properties for the BeebEm project, and select `All Configurations` and `All Platforms`
+3. In `General`, set `Platform Toolset` to `Visual Studio 2019 (v142)`, and click OK
+4. Get properties for the BeebEm project, and select `All Configurations` and `All Platforms`
+5. In `General`, set `Windows SDK Version` to `10.0 (latest installed version)`, and click OK

+Now build.

 ### Other Operating Systems